kabanero-io/docs/ref/general/reference/troubleshooting.md

 ### To diagnose this problem:

-1. Check that your pods in the `knative-serving`, `knative-sources`, and `knative-eventingandistio-system` namespaces are healthy, and that you have a `ServiceMeshMemberRoll` resource that includes your install namespace for the Tekton Dashboard and Webhooks Extension.
+1. Check that your pods in the `knative-serving`, `knative-sources`, and `knative-eventingandistio-system` namespaces are healthy, and that you have a `ServiceMeshMemberRoll` resource that includes your install namespace for the pipelines dashboard and webhooks extension.

 1. Inspect the logs in the `github-controller-manager-0` pod in the `knative-eventing` namespace.
 For example, run:
 ```